webhintio/hint/packages/rule-webpack-config/docs/no-devtool-in-prod.md

-# `no-devtool-in-prod`
+# Check `devtool` property in webpack configuration (`no-devtool-in-prod`)

 ## Why is this important?

-The 'devtool' property significantly increases the size of your JavaScript bundles.
+The `devtool` property significantly increases the size of your JavaScript bundles.

 ## What does the rule check?

-This checks if you are using the proper 'devtool' property for production webpack builds.
+This checks if you are using the proper `devtool` property for production webpack builds.

 ### Example that **trigger** the rule